MengjieLee/RL-Kernel/README.md

 Inspired by the kernel designs of vLLM and DeepSpeed.
 As an active contributor to the AI Infrastructure ecosystem, RL-Kernel aims to push the boundaries of RL efficiency.

 Target: Building the most efficient RLHF toolchain for the open-source community.

+## Acknowledgments

+RL-Kernel builds on the shoulders of excellent open-source projects:

+- **[FlashInfer](https://github.com/flashinfer-ai/flashinfer)** — We integrate FlashInfer's fused sampling kernels as the NVIDIA backend for our sampling pipeline.
+The sub-2ms sampling latency results are enabled by FlashInfer's highly optimized CUDA operators.
+- **[vLLM](https://github.com/vllm-project/vllm)** — Inspired by vLLM's kernel design philosophy and hardware-aware scheduling approach.
+- **[DeepSpeed](https://github.com/microsoft/DeepSpeed)** — Inspired by DeepSpeed's approach to memory-efficient training infrastructure.

+We are grateful to these teams for their contributions to the open-source AI infrastructure ecosystem.